erciitb/frosty-winter-2021/Episode 0 - A Study in ROSe.md

 or even worse.

-Refer to [FAQs](https://github.com/erciitb/frosty-winter-2021/blob/main/FAQs.md) for installation.
+Refer to [FAQs](https://github.com/erciitb/frosty-winter-2021/blob/main/FAQs.md) for any issues or doubts regarding installation **first**.

 * __Ubuntu Installation__ :
 For using ROS framework, Ubuntu is necessary.
 So, follow any of the four alternatives for setting up the linux environment:
 (It's Preferable that you install Ubuntu 20.04)<br />